simp/simp-doc/docs/getting_started_guide/Environment_Preparation.rst

 Set Up Ruby
 -----------

-We highly recommend using :term:`RVM`_ to make it easy to develop and test against several versions of :term:`Ruby` at once without damaging your underlying :term:`Operating System`.
+We highly recommend using :term:`RVM` to make it easy to develop and test against several versions of :term:`Ruby` at once without damaging your underlying Operating System.

 RVM Installation
 ^^^^^^^^^^^^^^^^

-The following commands, taken from the `RVM Installation Page`_ can be used to install RVM for your user.
+The following commands, taken from the `RVM Installation Page`_ can be used to install :term:`RVM` for your user.

 .. code-block:: bash